PJC-1/maps/README.md

 ### 1a.
-Create a new directory by running <code>mkdir DIRECTORY-NAME</code> in the terminal, and cd into that directory by running <code> cd DIRECTORY-NAME</code>.
+Create a new directory by running <code>mkdir DIRECTORY-NAME</code> in the terminal, and cd into that directory by running <code> cd DIRECTORY-NAME</code> in the terminal.

 ![alt tag](https://github.com/PJC-1/maps/blob/master/pics/a1.png)